saaiviswanath/checkers-minmax/README.md

 # checkers-minmax
 -------------------------------
-Uses red-utility(Python file) to decide the adversary's(here, the red piece) play.
+Minmax along with Alpha-beta pruning is used to decide the adversary's(here, red piece) play.

+Instructions:
   Download checkers.py and red_utility.py to the same directory, and run checkers.py to play!